 2012’s The Bunkhouse Vol.1: Anchor Black Tattoo ducked out quietly with the brittle and resigned ‘Moving To Berlin’, marking a sea change in Regan’s life that saw him doing just as the song title suggested for a number of years.
 Re-entering then with the ripple of keys and a soft kick drum, this LP’s title track immediately signifies a re-awakened determination in the songwriter.
 One can picture the rolling delta water meeting the sea in the fuzzed low-end growls that enter toward the end, gradually becoming embalmed in the atmospheric backdrop.
 The resolution is laid out in the poeticism and assertion of movement in the verses: “I know your storm light will rise up again across the wave”.
 Here too, Regan re-emerges with a polished confidence and an embracing of larger, bolder production, making it one of the richest cuts he has ever delivered.

-A collection of short stories rather than a novel, the depicted scenes sit here like a collection of memories of a period in life, from the skittish, hangover recollection of a bar fight in ‘Babushka-Yai Ya’ to the reposeful momentary longing of ‘Euphoria’.
-‘Wall of Silver’ confronts a need for change and movement amid periods darkness with beautifully constructed poetic fallacy: “It’s so hard to say it when your heart is frozen.
+A collection of short stories rather than a novel, the depicted scenes sit here like stills from a period in life, from the skittish, hangover recollection of a bar fight in ‘Babushka-Yai Ya’ to the reposeful, momentary longing of ‘Euphoria’.
+‘Wall of Silver’ confronts a need for change and movement amid times of darkness with a beautifully constructed poetic fallacy: “It’s so hard to say it when your heart is frozen.
 Like a winding river below the ice keeps rolling.
 And you pray the sunlight will come and crash the surface.”

-Fionn Regan has returned with resolute and triumphant collection here, a series of brief snapshots that are as successful individually as they are as part of the collage of memory that signifies the movement of life’s current.
+Fionn Regan has returned with resolute and triumphant collection here, a series of brief snapshots that are as successful individually as they are as part of the collage of memory signifying the movement of life’s current.
 Eoin Murray